ernestmarcinko/phpattr/readme.md

 }
 ```

-This looks clean as we can define the constraints **in the model itself**, however the constraint logic
+This looks clean as we can define the constraints **in the model itself**.
-has to be delegated to a provider.
+In the examples below I will explore two ways to validate this data model:
+ - When used by a [Provider Service](#check-by-provider)
+ - Encapsulated in the [Data Model](#check-by-data-model-constructor) itself (self-check)

 ## Attributes

-The attribute classes could implement a check() method, which could be used in the provider to
+The attribute classes could implement a check() method, which could be used for checks later on
-run the checks whenever needed.
+in the Reflections.

 For example the **MaximumInt** attribute class: